CheshireCaat/BASRemote.NET/README.md

 # Project example

-You can use _TestRemoteControl_ project in order to test BASRemote.NET library.
+You can use _TestRemoteControl_ project in order to test **BASRemote.NET** library.
 It is already uploaded into the cloud and can be used without authentication.
 List of available functions:

-- `Add(X,Y)` - adds to numbers return their sum.
+- `Add(X,Y)` - adds two numbers and return their sum.
 - `SetProxy(Proxy,IsSocks5)` - sets proxy for current thread. _Proxy_ param is proxy string, _IsSocks5_ is string("true", "false") value indicates if proxy type is socks5.
 No return value.
 - `CheckIp()` - returns remote IP of current thread.
 Uses ip.bablosoft.com service to test.
 Can be combined with _SetProxy_ function.
 - `GoogleSearch(Query)` - performs Google query, returns result as a list of urls.